- Motor skills help your baby complete tasks and explore independently.

-Motor skills, like everything else – are learned, and practice is key.
+Motor skills, like everything else, are learned, and practice is key.
+To develop these skills, your baby needs opportunities to strengthen their muscles and coordinate their actions.

-In order to develop her motor skills, your baby needs opportunities to strengthen her muscles, and coordinate her actions.
-In her first few months, this will come down to getting enough “tummy-time”, which will strengthen upper body muscles.
-When lying on her back, your baby may start to lift her head momentarily, and turn her head from side to side.
-Test her grasp reflex – you can place your finger in her hand, she’ll automatically curl her fingers around it!
+During the first few months, this will translate into getting enough “tummy-time”, which will strengthen the upper body muscles.
+When lying on their back, your baby may start lifting their head momentarily and turn it from side to side.
+You can also test their grasp reflex –place your finger in their hand and they’ll automatically curl their fingers around yours!

-Watch how your baby’s head starts to stay upright when you hold her in a sitting position.
-In no time, she’ll be able to sit up herself, and she’ll gain more and more control over her head by month four.
-Sitting will also provide some practice in balance and coordination, which will come in handy when she is ready to walk!
-To prepare her even more for this big step, try holding your little one in a standing position.
+Watch how your baby’s head starts to stay upright when you hold them in a sitting position.
+In no time, they’ll be able to sit up without any help and they’ll gain more and more control over their head by month four.
+Sitting will also provide some practice in balance and coordination, which will come in handy when your little one prepares to walk!
+To encourage this big step, try holding your little one in a standing position.
 They’ll start bearing some of their weight on their legs.
 At six months, your baby will use their hands to support themselves while sitting.

-Beginning in month five, your baby might start rolling from her stomach on to her back – even though she might not be able to get back on her stomach again.
-Crawling is another exciting milestone, and great to get your baby exploring her environment and improving her spatial perception.
-However, this new mobility means that if you haven’t already babyproofed your home, the time is now.
-She’ll keep getting more and more mobile with time, and in only a few short months, she might start holding herself up with furniture or other objects, and finally give that first step that we’ve all been waiting for.
-Make sure to capture it – that one’s sure to go on her Moments page.
+At nine months, your baby will start moving with alternate leg and arm movements.
+Crawling is another exciting milestone, and great to get your baby exploring their environment and improving their spatial perception.
+However, this new mobility means that if you haven’t already baby-proofed your home, the time is now.
+Your little one will keep getting more and more mobile with time, and in only a few short months, they might start standing up by holding onto furniture or other objects, until finally taking their first steps.
+How exciting!

-Remember that every baby develops differently.
-These are just guidelines for development, and are by no means definitive.
-The only baby you should compare your baby against is herself!
-However, activities such as catching and throwing, swimming, or climbing, will provide more opportunities for improving hand-eye coordination and general motor skills in your child!
-Kinedu has a bunch of ideas – check out the video for an example!
+Remember that every child develops differently.
+These are just developmental guidelines and they are by no means definitive.
+The only baby you should compare your baby against is themselves!
+However, activities such as catching and throwing, swimming, or climbing will provide more opportunities for improving hand-eye coordination and general motor skills in your child!